Xulab-SDFMU/PL_circuit_Social_Buffering_of_fear/README.md

 For each notebook, the expected outputs are:

-Notebook 1:	    Cleaned trace CSV (no "rejected" columns) saved in outputs
+Notebook 1:	    Cleaned trace CSV (no "rejected" columns) saved in outputs.

-Notebook 2:	    Ensemble classification labels (ON/OFF) per neuron, saved as XLSX
+Notebook 2:	    Ensemble classification labels (ON/OFF) per neuron, saved as XLSX.

-Notebook 3–4:	    Activity metrics (transient rate, amplitude) per event type, saved as CSV
+Notebook 3–4:	    Activity metrics (transient rate, amplitude) per event type, saved as CSV.

-Notebook 5–6:	    Overlap proportions (observed and chance-level), saved as CSV
+Notebook 5–6:	    Overlap proportions (observed and chance-level), saved as CSV.

-Notebook 7:	    Behavioral timeline plot (.png) saved in figures
+Notebook 7:	    Behavioral timeline plot (.png) saved in figures.

-Notebook 8:	    ROI spatial distribution plot (.png) saved in figures
+Notebook 8:	    ROI spatial distribution plot (.png) saved in figures.

-Notebook 9:	    Heatmap and averaged trace (.png) saved in figures
+Notebook 9:	    Heatmap and averaged trace (.png) saved in figures.

 All output files are written to the outputs and figures subdirectories.